 b) CC.

-c) On reception of RRC ReconfigurationComplete message from the UE to the target NRCellCU indicating a successful intra-gNB handover (see TS 38.331 [20]) corresponding to a handover execution request triggered by MLB (see clause 5.1.1.x.2.1).
+c) On reception of RRC ReconfigurationComplete message from the UE to the target NRCellCU or to the target NRCellDU indicating a successful intra-gNB handover (see TS 38.331 [20]) corresponding to a handover execution request triggered by MLB (see clause 5.1.1.51.2.1).

 d) A single integer value.